Sherkin Island – The Island of the Arts

 Visitors will find a warm and hospitable welcome year-round, but it is in July and August that Sherkin really comes into its own.
-Traditional music and the riotous colour of an annual regatta – a big splash in the island’s social calendar – are highlights of a time when walkers, swimmers, sailors and island-hoppers join the swelling ranks of islanders themselves, and everyone soaks up the atmosphere.
+Traditional music and the riotous colour of an annual regatta – a big splash in the island’s social calendar – are highlights of a time when walkers, swimmers, sailors and island-hoppers join to soak up Sherkin Island’s atmosphere.

 Find inspiration on aa day tour which will take you into Sherkin’s studios to meet the island’s artists and see them at work.
 It’s a great opportunity to connect with Sherkin’s creative community, and you’ll quickly see why people are inspired by the landscape of the island and the quality of West Cork’s light.
 Contact Aisling Moran to find out about the next tour dates or to schedule a visit for your tour group.
 Tel. +353 (0)87 766 9657.

 A swim on Silver Strand with the Atlantic stretching out in front of you, and a view across to Cape Clear, is one of the true pleasures of a visit to the West Cork islands.
 A lovely stroll from the ferry brings you across the island to this unspoilt spot where holiday memories are waiting to be made.

 Sherkin Island’s artists put on regular exhibitions to showcase their work.
 For details of current exhibtions see our island events calendar.